 It is expected that students will attend all classes.
-The professor does not provide access to lecture notes.
-Students are encouraged to obtain missed lecture notes from a fellow student.
+The instructor does not provide access to class notes.
+Students are encouraged to obtain missed class notes from a fellow student.

-10.1 Short Absences.
+10.1 Short Absences

-If you miss a class due to minor illness or other problems, check your course outlines for information regarding attendance requirements and make sure you are not missing a test or exam.
-Cover any readings and arrange to borrow the missed lectures notes from a classmate.
+If the student misses a class due to minor illness or other problems, it is the student's responsibility to check the course outline for information regarding attendance requirements and to ensure they are not missing a test or exam.
+The student is responsible to cover any readings and arrange to borrow the missed class notes from a classmate.

-10.2 Extended Absences.
+10.2 Extended Absences

-If you are absent more than approximately two weeks or if you get too far behind to catch up, you should consider reducing your workload by dropping one or more courses.
-The Academic Counsellors can help you to consider the alternatives.
-At your request, they can also keep your instructors informed about your difficulties.
+If the student is absent for more than approximately two weeks or if they get too far behind to catch up, the student should consider reducing their workload by dropping one or more courses.
+The Academic Counsellors can help the student to consider the alternatives.
+At the student's request, the counsellors can also keep the instructor informed about the student's difficulties.